Josiah4191/portfolio-website/README.md

 2. Open `index.html` in any modern web browser.
 3. Navigate through the sections using the menu at the top.

+## Possible Improvements
+- Accessibility: I didn’t add much support such as ARIA labels.
+This is something I want to prioritize in future projects to make sites more inclusive.

+- Code structure: The main script manages too many responsibilities.
+For example, it defines methods for loading lab data, which would be better extracted into a dedicated class.

+- Word search interactivity: Currently, users click letters to select words.
+I wanted to add canvas-based interaction so players could draw around words, and I plan to revisit that idea.

+- CSS consistency: Toward the end I started using CSS variables for properties.
+It would have been better to adopt that from the beginning for a more consistent style.

+- Server-side functionality: While adding server-side code was beyond the scope of this class project, it’s something I want to implement in my next web application.

+- Responsive design: I didn’t include media queries to make the site mobile-friendly.
+This wasn’t a requirement, but it’s a key improvement I’ll be including in future projects.

 ---